Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

 ### Operational and Demand data

-For this project, we start with one product.
-To mathematically model customers demand, the annual demand of the product is captured.
-The demand dataset, demand is the daily demand for 366 days.The summary dataset, Summary provides information on the product operations and associated costs such as:
+For this Project, we start with one product.
+To mathematically model customer demand, the annual demand of the product is captured.
+In the demand dataset, Demand is the daily demand for 366 days.
+In the summary dataset, Summary provides information on the product operations and associated costs, such as:

 * Purchase Cost
 * Supplier lead time
 * Selling price
-* Cost of ordering (Co): Administrative cost of ordering product from manufacturer
+* Cost of ordering (Co): administrative cost of ordering product from manufacturer
-* Holding cost (Ch): Warehouse cost for each product
+* Holding cost (Ch): warehouse cost for each product
 * Starting stock
 * Product Size